Notification Information & Response Guidance

 Instructor notification of student isolation or quarantine

 It is the students’ responsibility to communicate with instructors as soon as possible if they are unable to attend class or continue with course activities as planned, and to make alternate plans with the instructor on how to proceed with the course.
 While students are not required to disclose to their instructors if they test positive for COVID-19, students are encouraged to do so.

 Only instructors of in-person or hybrid courses will receive notification from University Health Services (UHS) of a positive case within their classroom.
 Instructors of such courses will receive a notification each time a student enrolled in their course(s) tests positive.
 To protect the health privacy of students, the notification will not identify the individual student; it will alert the instructor that “an individual in your course has tested positive for COVID-19.”
 Specific directions will be included reminding instructors not to share the information with others in class to preserve Protected Health Information (PHI) and the contact tracing system.
 Unless the instructor is notified directly by contact tracers, there is no reason to believe that the instructor or others in the class have had close contact to necessitate isolation or quarantine.

 Instructors do not need to take any additional action after receiving the notification.
 Contact tracing, notification, quarantine and all other related public health actions are the responsibility of public health officials and UHS.
-Here are two diagrams of positive test reporting protocol: one for students and one for campus employees.

 Guidance for when a student chooses to disclose a positive COVID-19 test result